yosephdev/simon-memory-game/README.md

 - Score Tracking: Keep track of your score to challenge yourself and beat your previous records.
 - Easy to Play: Simple controls make it easy for anyone to pick up and enjoy the game.

+## Development Approach

+This project is part of Code Institute's JavaScript Testing With Jest module (CodeInstitute: JT101).
+While not strictly adhering to Test-Driven Development (TDD) principles, it demonstrates a test-driven approach to development.
+The process may differ from traditional development methods but emphasizes the benefits of building with tests and confirming each piece of code works before moving on to the next.

 ## Technologies Used

 - HTML